mrakgr/Trading-Journal/journal_2025.md

 4:05pm.
 I think based on a recent conversation, my parents will just force me to wear myself out regardless of circumstances.
 It's like the money I made on this recent job means nothing to them.
 I need to leave them out of consideration when I plan out my future moves.

 The most important thing this money buys me is a rest period to recharge.
 I should not waste it.

+4:25pm.
+The only thing on their mind is what will I do after they are gone, and the only answer to their earnest concern is to wageslave relentlessly.

+4:30pm.
+Sigh, getting that Tao Ceti job was such an accomplishment, and if I did it once I can do it again.
+Next time though, I'll find a company that isn't filled to the brim with mediocrities.

+Let's not commit to anything.
+I said, that I'd be willing to put in some pro bono work to get that prototype out of the ground, but I'll make the final decision once I meet with Thomas' companion.
+If he really believes in the project I'll do what needs to be done.
+In the worst case, I'll keep to my word to just do the prototype.
+It's not like I've obligated myself to work for the next 5 years.

+This job suits me just well.
+Medium risk and high reward.
+It's a bet that needs to be made.

+4:35pm.
+My heart is really damanged and when I am acting egoistic like this it's more like a sign of weakness than strength.
+But I just don't know how to leave it behind.

+Should I believe that the Tao Ceti job was once in a lifetime opportunity that I squandered?
+Should I believe that my personal projects are destined to end in failure?
+Should I believe that there is no time and that I need to spend every waking moment wageslaving in order to secure my future?

+Of course not.

+Living in abundance means thinking:

+I did it once and I can do it again.
+Just because I haven't done it doesn't mean that I can't.
+There is enough time to do what I truly want.

+I need to believe that I have the time, the skill and the money.
+That the failures aren't defeats, but temporary setbacks.

+I just need to put in the effort.

+4:45pm.
+Just what do my parents know?
+They think that I got lucky.
+And maybe I did back then given my rejection rate.
+But the job market cannot be bad forever.
+I can ride out the bad patches.
+It's worth it to take the time to get something good the next time around.

+The job market could be bad for a couple of years, but the lack of jobs for mediocrities will eventually drive them out to whenever they perceive the easy money to be.

+At any rate, that is irrelevant to my current circumstances.
+I can be a programmer, I can be a poker botter, I can be a trader.
+I won that possibility for myself.

+Let me take a nap and watch some anime.
+Play Limbus or something else.
+Recharge.
+Take it easy.
+I still haven't touched the games that are waiting for me.

+Let me just listen to the music first.